-(A) General
+(A)General

-(1) Definitions.
+(1) Definitions

-- (a) the word "board " means the Employees Retirement Board of Rhode Island: - (b) the word "member" means a member of the Employees Retirement Board of Rhode Island: - (c) the word "fiduciary " means any person who exercises any discretionary authority or discretionary control respecting management of the funds of any retirement system or exercises any authority or control respecting management or disposition of its assets, including, without limitation: any retirement board member; any retirement board staff member who exercises such authority or control.
+- (a) the word "board " means the independent Retirement Board created by Chapter 8 of Title 36 of the Rhode Island General Laws; - (b) the word "member" means a member of the independent Retirement Board created by Chapter 8 of Title 36 of the Rhode Island General Laws; - (c) the word "fiduciary" means any person who exercises any discretionary authority or discretionary control respecting management of the funds of any retirement system managed or administered by the Retirement Board, or who exercises any authority or control respecting management or disposition of its assets, including, without limitation: any retirement board member, or any retirement board staff member who exercises such authority or control.

-(2) Creation and Purpose.
+(2) Creation and Purpose

-There is created an Employees Retirement System of Rhode Island for the purpose of providing retirement, survivor and disability benefits for state employees, public school teachers and participating municipal employees.
-The system is governed by a board which is chaired by the General Treasurer.
+There is created an Employees' Retirement System of the State of Rhode Island, and a Municipal Employees' Retirement System of the State of Rhode Island, for the purpose of providing retirement, survivor and disability benefits for state employees, public school teachers and participating municipal employees.
+The systems are governed and administered by the Retirement Board, which is chaired by the General Treasurer.